 Margaret J. McKinney

-Ms. McKinney has successfully litigated many complex divorce and custody cases, and settled many more.
+Meg has successfully litigated many complex divorce and custody cases, and settled many more.
 Her fairness, reliability and knowledge make her a popular choice among her peers as a mediator in the most intractable of disputes.
 She can handle any family law case or issue in any context.
-Both a trusted negotiator and an uncompromising trial attorney, Ms. McKinney has won renown as one of Washington’s top family lawyers in the Washingtonian and Bethesda magazines, as well as in other publications.
+Both a trusted negotiator and an uncompromising trial attorney, Meg has won renown as one of Washington’s top family lawyers in the Washingtonian and Bethesda magazines, as well as in other publications.

 A native of Charleston, S.C., Meg came to D.C. in 1987, having spent her formative years in Eastern Kentucky.
 It was natural that honesty and integrity in her relations with both clients and opposing counsel would become her trademark.
 Meg intuitively realized the importance of understanding personal finance, tax, and financial planning issues.
 The more complicated a case is financially, the more her services are appreciated.
 She is also well known for her skill in crafting pre-nuptial agreements.